 Zita developed the WMASN website and continues to manage the Network’s digital activities on a freelance basis.
 She holds an LLB in Law from King’s College London, and is an experienced digital and multi-channel marketing specialist, with a background in legal research and editorial work.

 Amber has been employed by the West Midlands Anti-Slavery Network since April 2019.
 Amber has set up a Big Lottery funded ‘place of safety’ for identified male survivors of modern slavery and will be working on developing a resource and information centre for survivors at any stage of recovery from modern slavery and identifying future opportunities for the network.
-Amber has recently been accepted onto a multi-agency assurance panel of independent professionals who have experience and expertise in working with victims of modern slavery will add an additional layer of scrutiny to all negative ‘conclusive grounds’ decisions and sits on the Victim Support Modern Slavery Strategy Implementation Group (MSSSIG) to influence and consult on modern slavery policy.
+Amber is a panellist on the SCA Multi-Agency Assurance Panel (MAAP) of independent professionals who have experience and expertise in working with victims of modern slavery to add an additional layer of scrutiny to negative ‘conclusive grounds’ decisions and sits on the Victim Support Modern Slavery Strategy Implementation Group (MSSSIG) to influence and consult on modern slavery policy.